material-components/material-components-web/packages/mdc-density/README.md

 It is recommended to customize density via the provided density mixins, rather than arbitrarily applying component height.

 NOTE: Touch targets are automatically disabled when density mixins are applied, since dense components should be optionally enabled and therefore do not have the same default accessibility requirements.

+## Component variants

+Components that has different variants may have their own density mixin.

+For example, Tab Bar has two density mixins:

+  * `mdc-tab-bar-density()`: Density mixin for standard tab bar.
+  * `mdc-tab-bar-stacked-density()`: Density mixin for tab bar that has icon stacked on top of label.

+Similarly, text field provides 3 different density mixins based on its variant.

+## Nested components

+Material component that renders another component inside it needs set its own density scale accordingly.
+Applying density mixin on parent component does not automatically apply density to its children.

+For example, Applying density to data table does not automatically set density scale to row checkbox.
+You'll have to explicitly set density scale to its children.
+This'll allow clients to have full control on the layout.

 ## Style Customization